reirep/unamur-tests-python-auto/notes.md

 ## Notes
 All the challenge will be in determining the domain of the input

+=> When a failing test is discovered for a student, save it on the student profile / for all the tests ?

 ## TODO

+- Create an error recorder ?

 - fuzzy step testing
+  - protect against code running for too long
   - add the support for parameter in the steps searching
   - add a form of A* optimization / alpha beta pruning
 - all the missing testing type